BusterWarn/DaylightX/bunpass/README.md

-# bunpass.
+# BunPass

+Microservice for [DaylightX](https://github.com/BusterWarn/DaylightX) built with Bun.
-Like a compass, but with a bun instead of a com.
+Like a compass, but with a bun instead of a com. 👯

 Use `/api/locations` to get recommended locations.
 To get coordinates, `/location?place=Kiruna%2C Sweden` :